A Lower Bound on the Essential Interactive Capacity of Binary Memoryless Symmetric Channels: The Lower Bound in the BSC Case

 The proof of Theorem~\ref{theorem:rewindifrateHamming} is by the construction and analysis of a rewind-if-error scheme and appears in Sections~\ref{section:SchemeDescription} and \ref{section:schemeanalysis}.
 We note that the presented scheme is randomized and in Section~\ref{section:derandomize} we explain how to modify it to be deterministic.
+It is also in place to note that the error probability of this scheme decays polynomially in $\protLength$, as can be seen in the analysis of the error event.

-The following corollary proved in Appendix~\ref{appendix:Oofh} states that the scheme obtains the rate lower bound \eqref{eq:kolrazrate} from \cite{kol2013interactive}: \begin{corollary} For $\BSCprob\to 0$
+The following corollary proved in Appendix~\ref{appendix:Oofh} states that the scheme obtains the rate lower bound $1-O(\sqrt{h(\BSCprob)}$ from \cite{kol2013interactive}: \begin{corollary} For $\BSCprob\to 0$

 \end{corollary}